alexhuynh0530/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+The vehicle weight, spoiler angle and AWD provided a non-random amount of variance because the p-value was less than 0.05 rejecting the null hypothesis.

 - Is the slope of the linear model considered to be zero?
 Why or why not?